 I did it for a few different reasons.
 First, I wanted to reallocate my energy and attention on identifying and investing in the key relationships in my life and, second, I wanted to work on living with greater intention.
 Meaning, I wanted to start doing things for a reason, not just to fill time, to make others happy, because I should, or out of obligation.

 The past six weeks have been all about growth.
 I’ve learned to say no to things I don’t enjoy, I’ve concentrated on school, I’ve spent time with friends here and connected more with ones in the US.
-I've been exercising 6 days a week with a trainer who challenges and inspires me, I’ve travelled to some awesome places with Marc, and I’ve let go of some ideas and habits that have been sucking positive energy from me for years.
-For the first time in a long time I am feeling calm-happy, from the inside.
+I’ve travelled to some awesome places with my partner, have started working out, and have let go of some ideas and habits that have been sucking positive energy from me for years.

 Since Easter was the day I said I’d be back, I logged on to FB to troll and get up to speed on the past two months.
 I can see I’ve missed a lot.
 But really, I haven’t missed it at all.
 Most people weren’t ever sharing things with me, specifically, to begin with; they were sharing them passively, with anyone who would look, searching for approval, justification, encouragement, kind words, and validation…myself included.
 As a result of social media, the way people communicate has changed, and many of us are oblivious to the loss of true human connection and interaction in our lives, which is a byproduct of that.